 Postpartum Depression Is A Serious Matter

 Many women with Postpartum Depression will experience it for more than 6 months and if untreated approximately 25% are still depressed after 1 year.
 Often Postpartum Depression is not taken seriously and is written off to just the ‘baby blues’.
-We need to ensure that a woman receives proper support and treatment if she is experiencing severe Postpartum Depression as there is an increased risk for suicide the longer the episode of Depression lasts.
+We need to ensure that a woman receives proper support and treatment if she is experiencing severe PPD as there is an increased risk for suicide the longer the episode of Depression lasts.

 Screening For Postpartum Depression